arthur-parmentier/soundpainting-signs-gestures-recognition/Readme.md

 _Standalone apps will be released during the summer.
 The tool can only be used with Max/MSP installed yet._

-## Using the project in Max/MSP
+## In Max/MSP

-1. Install Max/MSP (latest version) https://cycling74.com/
+1. Install Max/MSP (latest version)

+### For use with Kinect

+1. Install the Kinect (with appropriate drivers on Windows) and plug it in the computer.
-2. _For use with Kinect input_ Install Processing https://processing.org/ and launch the "simpleKinect" scripts in the "Utilities" folder.
+2. Install Processing https://processing.org/ and launch the "simpleKinect" scripts in the "Utilities" folder (source: SimpleKinect https://github.com/jpbellona/simpleKinect).
+3. Get the motion tracking data in Max via OSC.
+I will soon implement it directly into the patcher.

 3. Download/clone this repository
 4. Go to the "Main_patch" folder and load the lastest version of the patcher into Max/MSP (.maxpat)
 5. _For use with the built-in HandPose & PoseNet - webcam - inputs (recommended)_ Install the dependencies by clicking on the dedicated button in the patcher.
 Then, make sure that the Maxhelper process (Max Helper.exe on windows) as well as the electron processes run on the dedicated GPU and not integrated GPU, by checking your OS or GPU settings (if you have a Nvidia GPU, check its control panel).